Eyevinn/osaas-api-docs/docs/services/encore.md

 }'
 ```

-In return you get a trial `SAT` that you will be using to create and remove channels in our demo environment.
+In return you get a trial `SAT` that you will be using to create and remove queues in our demo environment.